 One activity I’m going to use will have students physically feel the difference between focusing on one thing vs. multitasking or thinking about many different things.
 You can do this by taping different colored pieces of paper spread out on the floor or by using pages that have different graphics on them.
 Ask students to literally “jump” from topic to topic, thought to thought.
 Then tape or layout pages with the same graphic on them (or same colored paper) and ask students to walk along the straight path to illustrate how much easier it is to stay on the same idea.

 It’s also helpful for students to see and practice with additional examples and situations.
 The resource I made includes sheets showing different scenarios and thoughts that can occur with them.
 Students identify (individually, in small groups, or whole group) which thoughts show the character being where their feet are.
 I also made some task cards to use with my students to help them 1) practice using strategies to help them be more mindful and 2) discuss the concept in some more depth.
-You can find the activities in my TpT store by clicking the picture to the left.
+You can find the activities in my store by clicking the picture to the left.

 And as an aside, the National Center for Youth Issues rocks.
 They publish SO many of the books (bibliotherapy and resources) that we love as school counselors.
 I’m also a big fan because they host/sponsor some state school counseling conferences (including one I’ve presented at for a few years now).
 You can look up their conferences and resources here: https://ncyi.org/

 Disclosures: I received free copies of this book in exchange for an honest review.
 All of my views are my own.
 I’ll only ever review and share books that I think are great and that I do or would use with my own students.
 You must 18 years old and a resident of the United States to enter.
 Giveaway ends at 12am CST Wednesday, August 1st.
 This giveaway is now closed.